-44 Scottish Government (2019) Programme for International Student Assessment (PISA) 2018: Highlights from Scotland's Results 45 On average, this is just above six subjects, although some schools still offer seven or eight subjects at National level. offering students the opportunity to undertaken non-traditional awards and courses, such as Skills for Work, NPAs and Foundations Apprenticeships, a positive in terms of increasing variety and achievement - albeit not counted in traditional STEM National Qualification pathways.
+44 Scottish Government (2019) Programme for International Student Assessment (PISA) 2018: Highlights from Scotland's Results 45 On average, this is just above six subjects, although some schools still offer seven or eight subjects at National level.

 However, the impact at Higher and Advanced Higher level appears to be less pronounced.
 The number and proportion of passes and entries in STEM-related subjects at Advanced Higher level remained fairly steady between 2016 and 2019.
 At Higher level, the number of passes has fallen overall since 2016, and at a greater rate than the decrease in the size of the STEM Higher cohort (Table A2.1).